ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 Context switches provide a challenge, since we don't want one process to use another's addresses.
 One solution is to flush the TLB.
 Another solution is to provide an address space identifier (ASID) to ensure correct address space usage.

 The TLB has a reach that states how much memory can be accessed before a miss is registered.
-For Intel, this is typically separated into L1, L2, etc. L1 has 64 entr
+For Intel, this is typically separated into L1, L2, etc. L1 has 64 entries and 1 cycle, L2 has 1536 entries and